-On March 16, Latasha Wilson, former treasurer of American Federation of Government Employees Local 1969, pleaded guilty in Ramsey County (Minn.)
-District Court to one count of theft by swindle in the sum of more than $35,000 from the Minneapolis-based union.
-Wilson had been charged last October of stealing $58,150 during January 2013-December 2015.
-Although Minneapolis is in Hennepin County, she was charged in neighboring Ramsey County, where the offenses occurred.
-AFGE Local 1969 represents employees at the VA Hospital in Minneapolis.
+On May 21, Latasha Wilson, former treasurer of American Federation of Government Employees Local 1969, was sentenced in Ramsey County (Minn.)
+District Court to 20 years of probation and 100 hours of community service for theft of more than $35,000 in funds from the Minneapolis union, which represents employees at the VA hospital in that city.
+Wilson had pleaded guilty in March after being charged last October of stealing $58,150 during January 2013-December 2015.
+Although Minneapolis is in Hennepin County, the offenses occurred in neighboring Ramsey County.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡